 Perhaps the most noticeable SADX downgrade in this level is the fire effect.
 In the Dreamcast version the lighting transitioned between darker and brighter shades of red by alternating between two palettes – more on that in the Lighting section.
 The effect is removed in SADX.
 The transitions also affected some objects, such as trees, which now have simpler lighting.
 The PC version adds thicker fog that doesn’t help the scene.

 Loss of lighting detail is also visible in the Master Emerald area, where distant scenery is no longer tinted red, the Master Emerald is fullbright and the glow of the emeralds blends with the background:

 Character lighting in this level was also downgraded quite badly.
 The Gamecube version in particular lacks detail besides basic coloration most of the time.
 You can still see some slight coloration depending on the camera angle, which suggests that a different light direction might’ve helped.

 In conclusion, the Past has suffered from less downgrades than other areas in SADX, but loss of reflections and the unique two-palette fire effect make it a lot less impressive than the original level.
-While it doesn’t look too terrible overall, the Emerald Altar area cannot be called an improvement over the Dreamcast version, which is clearly superior.
+While it doesn’t look too terrible overall, the Emerald Altar area cannot be called an improvement over the Dreamcast version.
 To revert to the original version of the level on PC, use the Dreamcast Conversion mod (which restores reflections), and the Lantern Engine mod that restores the fire blending effect.
 Read more about mods for the PC version here.